 Pro Tip: Do not use your personal Gmail account.
 You want something just for your business.
 You don’t want an inbox full of junk mail.
 Keep personal and business emails separate as a general rule of thumb.

-- Set up two-factor for authorizing the account.
+- Set up two-factor authentication for logging in to the account

 - Use a word that is not in the dictionary

 These steps make your account safe and help prevent fraud.